ProgrammerTurtle/Quantumania/journal.md

 Today is the first day of designing my quantum delta project.
 Learning from the failures and successes of DoNotDelta, this printer aims to be a lot more functional in daily use.

 I started off by designing the frame out of 2040 extrusions.
 This frame is inspired by a delta project made by the user of 84Dragon, so thats why the corner joints look that way.
+My previous project, DoNotDelta, used a unibody printed piece for the top/bottom frame.
+While this is rigid and looks nice, it is awful to print and really limiting when it comes to servicing or making changes to the printer.
+I won't be doing that again.

 <img width="581" height="589" alt="image" src="https://github.com/user-attachments/assets/0c8e0522-857d-45b9-9947-e3a53302516f" />